OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 *******************************************

 Kuberenetes is so different from other HPC clusters that the interface we have for other schedulers didn't quite fit.
-So Open OnDemand apps developed for kubernetes clusters look quite different from other schedulers.
+So Open OnDemand apps developed for Kubernetes clusters look quite different from other schedulers.
 Essentially most things we'll need are packed into the ``native`` key of the ``submit.yml.erb`` files.

-See the :ref:`tutorial for a kubernetes app that behaves like HPC compute <app-development-tutorials-interactive-apps-k8s-like-hpc-jupyter>` as well as the :ref:`tutorial for a kubernetes app <app-development-tutorials-interactive-apps-k8s-jupyter>` for more details.
+See the :ref:`tutorial for a Kubernetes app that behaves like HPC compute <app-development-tutorials-interactive-apps-k8s-like-hpc-jupyter>` as well as the :ref:`tutorial for a Kubernetes app <app-development-tutorials-interactive-apps-k8s-jupyter>` for more details.

 Kyverno Policies
 ****************

-Once Kubernetes is available to OnDemand, it's possible for users to use ``kubectl`` to submit arbirary pods to Kubernetes.
+Once Kubernetes is available to OnDemand, it's possible for users to use ``kubectl`` to submit arbitrary pods to Kubernetes.
 To ensure proper security with Kubernetes a policy engine such as `Kyverno`_ can be used to ensure certain security standards.